Freedom of religion in North America by country: Treatment of Jews

 In 2016, the Federal Bureau of Investigation reported that 54.2% of hate crimes motivated by religious bias targeted Jews.
 Cultural changes from the 1960s onward into the 21st century have caused a large shift in general attitudes such that, in recent years, most Americans surveyed express positive viewpoints regarding Jews, whereas previously antisemitism was more common in American society.
 An ABC News report in 2007 recounted that about 6% of Americans reported some feelings of prejudice against Jews.
 According to surveys by the Anti-Defamation League in 2011, antisemitism is rejected by clear majorities of Americans, with 64% of them lauding Jews' cultural contributions to the nation in 2011, but still a minority holding hateful views of Jews remain, with 19% of Americans supporting the antisemitic canard that Jews co-control Wall Street.
 Holocaust denial has also only been a fringe phenomenon in recent years; As of April 2018 96% of Americans believe the Holocaust occurred.

 Treatment of Muslims

 While discrimination along religious lines is officially illegal, discrimination and prejudice against Muslims is common in American society.
-Muslims face discrimination in the workplace, discrimination at airport security checkpoints, immigration hearings.
+Muslims face discrimination in the workplace, at airport security checkpoints, and during immigration hearings.
 Additionally, Muslims are subjected to harassment, and there have been incidents of deadly violence perpetrated against Muslims due to their religion.
 As a consequence of the Patriot Act, various bodies of the American government have explicitly engaged in the targeted surveillance and infiltration of Muslim communities.
 Studies have noted that Muslims are disproportionately negatively portrayed as violent in American media.